Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Introduction

 The motivating example above highlights the necessity of modeling the pointer-usage for both C and Rust \textit{from a global perspective}.
 First, correct Rust ownership choices (\eg{} Box vs \& vs \&mut) require project-level pointer-usage evidence and cannot be inferred reliably from a single translation unit.
 Second, global pointer-usage information can guide translation and enable targeted refactoring (\eg{} parameter extraction and borrow decomposition) to resolve borrow conflicts.

-To this end, in this work, we first propose a novel C-Rust Pointer Knowledge Graph (KG), which can comprehensively model the code-unit dependencies, pointer-usage information, and Rust-oriented annotations from the project-level context.
-In particular, our C-Rust Pointer KG includes a code-dependency graph as its skeleton to capture relationships among code units (\eg{} \textit{Function}, \textit{Struct}, \textit{Enum}), and enrich it with two types of C–Rust pointer semantics: (1) pointer-usage information, recording global behaviors such as points-to flows, field accesses, and lower-level struct usage by higher-level units; and (2) Rust-oriented annotations, encoding ownership, mutability, nullability, and lifetimes.
+To this end, we first propose a novel C-Rust Pointer Knowledge Graph (KG), which models the code-unit dependencies, pointer-usage information, and Rust-oriented annotations from the project-level context.
+In particular, our C-Rust Pointer KG includes a code-dependency graph as its skeleton to capture relationships among code units (\eg{} \textit{Function}, \textit{Struct}, \textit{Enum}), and enriches it with two types of C–Rust pointer semantics: (1) pointer-usage information, recording global behaviors such as points-to flows, field accesses, and lower-level struct usage by higher-level units; and (2) Rust-oriented annotations, encoding ownership, mutability, nullability, and lifetimes.

 Based on the \kg{} and its synergy with LLMs, we further propose \ourtool{}, a project-level C-to-Rust translation technique for translating a given C project into a safe and idiomatic Rust project. \ourtool{} leverages the constructed C-Rust Pointer KG to guide LLMs for translation.
 In particular, the code-dependency graph in the KG determines the translation units and their translation order, while pointer-usage information and Rust-oriented annotations provide pointer semantics for each unit, guiding LLMs in the translation process. \ourtool{} employs an incremental verification mechanism: after translating each unit, the generated Rust code is immediately integrated into the initialized Rust project and compiled.
-If compilation errors occur, \ourtool{} promptly corrects them to prevent error accumulation.
-Although both existing LLM-based techniques and our approach adopt a compositional (\ie{} unit-by-unit) translation paradigm, our approach differs substantially by incorporating our C–Rust Pointer KG, which effectively preserves global pointer information.
-Such information, overlooked in prior techniques, can enhance translation accuracy and reduces repeated trial-and-error during error correction
+If compilation errors occur, \ourtool{} corrects them to prevent error accumulation.
+Although both existing LLM-based \zq{techniques~\cite{DBLP:journals/corr/abs-2412-14234, DBLP:journals/corr/abs-2503-17741, DBLP:journals/corr/abs-2409-10506, DBLP:journals/ese/HongR25}} and our approach adopt a compositional (\ie{} unit-by-unit) translation paradigm, our approach differs substantially by incorporating our C–Rust Pointer KG, which effectively preserves global pointer information.
+Such information, overlooked in prior techniques, enhances translation accuracy and reduces repeated trial-and-error during error correction.